mdfkprnv/data-analyst-pranav/README.md

 ### Data Discovery
 - Focussed on the procedure ‘Issued Building Permits’ in the Property and Development department for the city of Vancouver.
 [Data Source Link](https://opendata.vancouver.ca/explore/dataset/issued-building-permits/export/?refine.issuedate=2023)
-- Utilized datasets in Excel Format is as shown below.
+- Utilized datasets in Excel format are shown below.
 Insignificant columns have been hidden.

   <kbd> <img src=![Screenshot 2024-09-18 194221](https://github.com/user-attachments/assets/28024c5d-1dea-4620-953a-0441f101a285) /> </kbd>